 Seeking Alpha and Zacks are known for their research and analysis tools for investors who like to do their own analysis and pick their own stocks.

-Both are famous for their stock ratings – millions of people across the world pay to have access to their “Strong Buy” stocks and which “Strong Sell” stocks to avoid.
+Both are famous for their stock ratings – thousands of people across the world pay to have access to each of their “Strong Buy” stocks and which “Strong Sell” stocks to avoid.

 Both use expert analysts’ research and analysis to derive information about investments.
 Their goal is to provide investors with tools to learn and build their own portfolios.